 Cyber Security Major

 The cyber security major prepares individuals for a career as a security professional.
 This curriculum prepares students for success in IT Security, Cyber Security, Information Assurance, and Information Security Systems Security.
 It is designed for students with some background in computers.
-If you do not have a computer background, it is required that you take ITE 102 Introduction to Computer Science and it is recommended that you take ITE 101 Management Information Systems before taking ITE 145.
+This major requires a minimum of 45 credits.

 Student Learning Outcomes